Are you Auction Ready! 7 Tips for Success...

 It’s so easy to get a bit carried away in the heat of an auction, so the smartest thing you can do is set yourself a concrete bidding ceiling before you arrive.

 You can’t just turn up and start bidding.
-In some states if you’re planning on raising a paddle, you’ve got to register to bid – before or on the auction day – with some I.D to prove you’re really you.
+In NSW, QLD and Victoria, if you’re planning on raising a paddle, you’ve got to register to bid – before or on the auction day – with some I.D to prove you’re really you.

 This is it.
 The big moment.
 And as bids start getting thrown around, this is the time to take a few deep breaths and remind yourself of the game plan.